SAP-samples/abap-platform-rap630/README.md

 ## Overview

-This session introduces attendees to the ABAP Cloud programming model and how this can be leveraged to build extensions (own code) in SAP S/4HANA BTP, ABAP Environment or how you can extend an existing RAP Business Object using the ABAP Cloud programming model.
+This session introduces attendees to the ABAP Cloud programming model and how this can be leveraged how
+- to build extensions (own code) in SAP S/4HANA BTP, ABAP Environment and
+- to extend an existing RAP Business Object using the ABAP Cloud programming model.

 ## 📋Requirements for attending this workshop
 [^Top of page](#)